Masamitsu1025/ruhmi-framework-mcu/install/README.md

 # Installation

 In order to install the software tool, the installation file below shall be used.
+RUHMI framework includes MERA IPs supported by EdgeCortix, so you will see the files and some discriptions with the name of MERA included.
-The version number included in the file name like 2.3.2 depens on MERA IP.
+Also, the version number included in the file name like 2.3.2 depens on MERA IP.
 ```
 \install\mera-2.3.2+pkg.1595-cp310-cp310-manylinux_2_27_x86_64.whl
 \install\mera-2.3.2-cp310-cp310-win_amd64.whl